knative/operator/docs/installation.md

 EOF
 ```

+Once created, you should then see the Knative Serving pods coming up,
-Once created, the operator will update the `KnativeServing` instance's
+and the operator will update the `KnativeServing` instance's `status`
-`status` field with the progress of the installation:
+field with the progress of the installation:

 ```
 kubectl get knativeserving ks -oyaml
 ```

-To uninstall Knative Serving, simply delete the `KnativeServing` instance.
+To uninstall Knative Serving, simply delete the `KnativeServing`
+instance.
+This will then trigger the operator to terminate all the
+serving pods and remove all the serving resources.

 ```
 kubectl delete knativeserving ks